Dehn filling and the knot group I: Realization Property: Introduction

-To bridge the gap between Theorem~\ref{separation} and Theorem~\ref{realization} for hyperbolic knots without torsion surgery, we need to prove the following result which is regarded as a refinement of Proposition~\ref{cup_cap}(i).
+To bridge the gap between Lemma~\ref{separation} (Separation Lemma) and Theorem~\ref{realization} (Realization Theorem), we apply the following lemma, which will be proved in Section~\ref{shrink}.

-\begin{theorem}[(Product theorem)] Let $K$ be a hyperbolic knot which has no torsion surgery.
+\begin{lemma}[Shrinking Lemma] Let $K$ be a hyperbolic knot.
 Let $g$ be a non-peripheral element and $h$ a non-trivial element in $[G(K),G(K)]$.
-Then for a given non-zero integer $n$, there exists a constant $N > 0$ such that
+Assume that $\mathbb{Q} - \mathcal{S}_K(g)$ contains neither a finite surgery slope nor two reducing surgery slopes.
+Then there are infinitely many integers $n$ with a constant $N_n > 0$ such that